-I live in East Lancashire with my partner and two daughters.
+I live in Bacup, East Lancashire with my partner and two daughters.
 I have relocated to many different locations over the years and can finally call my house a home.
 I love being out in the fresh air, whether its going for a run or walk, it’s important for me to take care of my own mental and emotional wellbeing.
+I also love music and listening to Podcasts that make me laugh.

 Why did I become a counsellor?

 For many years I wanted to retrain as a counsellor however never felt the time was right to take the leap because of having a young family.
-As time went by I began to lose my own identity and began to question who I was.
-At a crossroad in my life, I made the decision to change careers and have thoroughly enjoyed the journey I have been on and absolutely love my job.
+As time went by I felt I began to lose my own identity and started to question who I was.
+At a crossroad in my life, I made the decision to change careers and have thoroughly enjoyed the journey I have been on and absolutely love what I do.

-I have always worked with children with and without Special Educational Needs and Disability (SEND) in education and residential settings.
+Prior to embarking on my counselling journey I have worked with children with and without Special Educational Needs and Disability (SEND) in education and residential settings.
 This career has supported the transition to become a counsellor because of the recognition of being able to build up positive, trusting relationships with others as well as encouraging them to meet their own potential.
 I understand the difficulties and stress education staff and children are put under as well as the pressure to achieve academic success.
-I have experience of working with a wide range of age groups including young people aged 14 years onwards.
+I have experience of working with a wide range of age groups including young people aged 13 years onwards.
 I understand how difficult the teenage years can be and the issues that surrounding this.

-I have previously worked with a national organisation offering therapy in schools in Lancashire working in a creative way and worked as a volunteer counsellor at Rochdale District Mind for the last 3 years offering face to face and telephone counselling supporting a very diverse range of clients and issues.
+I have previously worked with a national organisation offering therapy in schools in Lancashire working in a creative way.
+As well a running a private practice I work as a counsellor at a charity supporting people with mental health and wellbeing issues.

-I am a fully qualified counsellor with up to date indemnity insurance, a clear enhanced DBS certificate, GDPR compliant and a member of the British Association for Counselling and Psychotherapy (BACP) where I adhere to their Ethical Framework for Good Practice.
+I am a fully qualified counsellor where my counselling work is fully supervised with up to date indemnity insurance, a clear enhanced DBS certificate, GDPR compliant and a member of the British Association for Counselling and Psychotherapy (BACP) where I adhere to their Ethical Framework for Good Practice.

-I invite you to get into contact for a free 20-minute telephone conversation where we can talk about the kind of support you are looking for and to learn more about me and the way I work.
+I invite you to get into contact for a FREE 20-minute telephone conversation where we can talk about the kind of support you are looking for and to learn more about me and the way I work.
+I aim to get back in contact with you as soon as I can.
+I will always get back to you within 24 hours.
+I respond to every enquiry; please ensure you check your spam/junk email folders.

 My qualifications and further training: